Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: Methodology

 \section{Methodology}

-This work addresses the problem of predicting the heart rate $H_t$ of an individual at time $t=1,\ldots$, given IMU sensor data gathered up to time $t$ and HR values from an initial, short lived period, $H_1, \ldots, H_{I}$, with $I < t$.
-We refer to this task as \textbf{IMU-based multi-step heart rate estimation}.
-For this study, we choose the PAMAP2~\cite{reiss2012dataset} and PPG-DaLiA~\cite{reiss2019deep} datasets, which are among the very few publicly available sets containing both IMU and HR signals from individuals performing a variety of activities.
+This work addresses the problem of predicting the heart rate $H_t$ of an individual at time $t=1,\ldots$, given IMU sensor data gathered up to time $t$ and HR values from an initial, short lived period, $H_1 \ldots H_{I}$, with $I < t$.
+We refer to this task as \textbf{IMU-based multi-step HR estimation}.
+For this study, we use the PAMAP2 and PPG-DaLiA datasets (Section~\ref{sec:datasets}), which are among the very few publicly available sets containing both IMU and HR signals from individuals performing a variety of activities.
 PPG-DaLiA also has data from PPG sensors, which is disregarded in this first task.

-The case where PPG sensors are available (in addition to IMU) is then addressed in this work as a secondary prediction task, referred as \textbf{PPG-based multi-step heart rate estimation}.
-Since PPG data are heart rate measurements that can be perturbed by movement, this task consists of correcting such measurements based on IMU data.
+We address the case where PPG sensors are available (in addition to IMU) as a secondary prediction task, referred as \textbf{PPG-based multi-step HR estimation}.
+Since PPG data are HR measurements that can be perturbed by movement, this task consists of correcting such measurements based on IMU data.
 For this task, we use the (complete) PPG-DaLiA~\cite{reiss2019deep} and WESAD~\cite{WESAD} datasets.
 We show that it is possible to adapt the architecture proposed for the first to the second task with minor changes.

-Below we describe the datasets in more detail, along with the pre-processing techniques used throughout this work.
+Below we describe the datasets and the pre-processing techniques used throughout this work.